The Ultimate Guide to Windows Built-In VPN: Advantages and Disadvantages

 Since Windows Built-In VPN uses the resources of your device, it may slow down your internet connection, especially if you’re connecting to a VPN server that’s far away from your location.
 This can be frustrating if you need fast and reliable internet speeds.

-READ ALSO The Ultimate Guide to VPN Browse: Everything You Need to Know
+READ ALSO Poland VPN: The Ultimate Guide to Secure Browsing

 3. Limited Server Options